Re-BlueBirdMC/.github/profile/README.md

 # Re-BlueBirdMC

-Re-BlueBirdMC is the original software called bluebirdmc any software that have bird in it is improsating us.
+Re-BlueBirdMC is the original software called BlueBirdMC.
+Any software that has "bird" in it is improsating us

-it was orignally made in js but since js didnt provide what we needed we switched to swift since it is easy to use
+It was originally made in JS, but since JS didn't provide what we needed, we switched to Swift since it is easy to use